 What initially drove you to choose to work with athletes?

 My passion for working with athletes comes from being an athlete for my entire life.
 Soccer was my sport and I played competitively all through my youth, in high school and in college.
 Unfortunately, I tore my ACL, meniscus and MCL prior to my one year of college soccer, which made that year not as much fun as I would have liked.
 I made the very difficult decision to stop playing after that season.
 The people who worked with me before and after surgery were inspiring, because they seemed to understand the drive I had to get back to 100 percent.
 Although my passion is not specific to working with just elite athletes, they are my favorite population to work with because of their passion for what they do.
 They are usually more in tune with their bodies than the general population and are much more likely to take an active role in their care.
+The difference between having providers who are knowledgeable, passionate, and put the athletes first vs. ones who do not possess those qualities is a big factor in athletic performance overall.

 Do you have any pieces for advice for those currently in the chiropractic and sports medicine programs at UWS?